bipulneupane/PGFiT-GradualFinetuning/README.md

 ## Acknowledgements

 The authors would like to acknowledge the creators of the datasets.
-These datasets has been invaluable for advancing research in off-nadir aerial image segmentation.
+These datasets have been invaluable for advancing research in off-nadir aerial image segmentation.
 The authors also acknowledge the contributors of the SegmentationModelsPytorch library, TIMM database, and HuggingFace for providing a comprehensive Python package to train CNNs and ViTs.

 ---